 The Guernsey Literary & Potato Peel Pie Society has been an extraordinary success all over the world.
 On this podcast Annie Barrows, the book's co-author, explains how her aunt, Mary Ann Shaffer, became interested in the Occupation, and how she feels about the response to the book, both around the world and in Guernsey.

 As Director-General of MI5, Stella Rimington was the inspiration for Judi Dench's M. Now a bestselling novelist, she talks to us about her two careers, and why they're actually more similar than you might think.

-Historian Duncan Barrett is in Guernsey this summer researching the Occupation.
-He shares some of the memories he's heard from islanders, and explains why the Occupation is such an important story in the bigger picture of the war.
+Historian Duncan Barrett is writing a new book on the Occupation of the Channel Islands.
+He shares with us some of the memories he's heard from islanders, and explains why the Occupation is such an important story in the bigger picture of the war.

 Writer on The Thick Of It and Veep, Will Smith's first novel is set in Jersey, where he grew up.
 On this podcast he discusses the challenge of moving from screenwriting to fiction, and why he's so nostalgic for his Channel Island childhood.

 Historical novelist Simon Scarrow, author of the bestselling Cato & Macro series, explains why he's so drawn to ancient Rome, and why writing historical fiction is a complicated business.
 Because what is history, anyway?

 When Paul Torday (author of Salmon Fishing in the Yemen) passed away in 2013, he left behind a half-finished manuscript.
 On this podcast his son Piers, already a prize-winning children's author, explains how he took on the challenge of completing it.

 Literature teacher Fay Shaefer discusses how women were portrayed in Victorian novels.
 Writers like Anne Bronte broke new ground - but what kind of reaction did they receive?
 And do their books still have resonance today?